has-c/has-c/README.md

 <sub>*Quote updated daily*</sub>

 <!-- DAILY QUOTE -->
-> Why are numbers beautiful?
-It's like asking why is Beethoven's Ninth Symphony beautiful.
-If you don't see why, someone can't tell you.
-I know numbers are beautiful.
-If they aren't beautiful, nothing is.
+> You enter the first room, and it's dark.
+You stumble about, bumping into the furniture.
+Then, gradually, you learn where the furniture is, and you start to find your way around.
+Then, suddenly, one day, you switch on the light and you see where you are.
 >
-> — *Paul Erdős* (Number Theory)
+> — *Andrew Wiles* (Number Theory)
 <!-- /DAILY QUOTE -->